MaartenBaert/xormix/README.md

 Xormix is a family of pseudorandom number generators designed to produce high-quality output while being efficiently implementable in hardware, especially when large amounts of random bits are required each cycle.
 Xormix generators have an incremental cost of 5 logic gates and one flip-flop per output bit, which is comparable to the cost of a relatively sparse [LFSR](https://en.wikipedia.org/wiki/Linear-feedback_shift_register), but produces much higher quality output.

+*Important: xormix is still a work in progress and is subject to change.*

 Xormix variants
 ---------------